-It was a spacious resort which included guesthouses, a gymnasium, a stadium and the famous theater, which served to “elevate the soul,” which ancient Greeks saw as the goal of all theatrical plays, both tragedies and comedies.
+The temple was a spacious resort which included guesthouses, a gymnasium, a stadium, and the famous theater, which served to “elevate the soul.”
+Ancient Greeks viewed this as the goal of all theatrical plays, both tragedies and comedies.

 This is perhaps the most famous metaphysical place in Greece.
 The Cave of Penteli survives through the ages along with its legends and mysteries.